psx-spx/psx-spx.github.io/docs/konamisystem573.md

 |    0 | W  | Reset pin output (0 = pull reset low) |
 | 1-15 |    | _Unused_                              |

-Since the IDE reset pin is active-low, resetting the CD drive is done by writing 0 to this register, then waiting a few milliseconds and finally writing 1 again.
-Note that the IDE protocol also specifies a way to "soft-reset" devices using the `SRST` bit in the device control register.
+Since the IDE reset pin is active-low, a reset is performed by writing 0 to this register, then waiting a few milliseconds and writing 1 again.
+Note that the IDE specification also defines a way to "soft-reset" devices (e.g. to abort execution of a command) using the `SRST` bit in the device control register.

 #### `0x1f5c0000`: **Watchdog clear**